-38. As mentioned previously, a possibility exists of an increase in appeals, with an attendant increase in resources required to sift and hear these appeals, as well as in legal fees for such actions (both privately and publicly funded) and the resources required by the Scottish Prison Service to service prisoners' needs during their appeals.
+- 39. As mentioned previously, a possibility exists of an increase in appeals, with an attendant increase in resources required to sift and hear these appeals, as well as in legal fees for such actions (both privately and publicly funded) and the resources required by the Scottish Prison Service to service prisoners' needs during their appeals.
+This issue was raised by a number of individual respondents to the public consultation.
 However, such an increase is not certain to occur and the magnitude is impossible to estimate.
 Similarly, any decrease would have a commensurate cost saving associated with it but is equally difficult to estimate.
-This impact is shared with previous guidelines and, as in those guidelines' impact assessments, arises from the same aspect of codification of previously unwritten practice.

-39. Although it is not possible to provide a cost estimate at this stage, we anticipate that any additional costs as a result of appeals would be minimal.
+This impact is shared with previous guidelines and, as in those guidelines' impact assessments, arises from the same aspect of codification of previously unwritten practice. - 40.
+Although it is not possible to provide a cost estimate at this stage, we anticipate that any additional costs as a result of appeals would be minimal.